 Finally, injuries and inactivity can severely reduce your balance, where certain muscles are overworked and painful leading to altered movement patterns (such as walking with a limp) or certain muscles being too weak from inactivity making walking up stairs and getting out of the chair a challenge for your balance and coordination.

 If you want to determine the root cause of your balance problems, and discover the best way to regain your confidence and stability, take advantage of our FREE balance assessments.

-The best advice on how to improve balance for seniors depends on the root cause of the issue, and we've outlined just a few potential causes above.
+The best advice on how to improve balance depends on the root cause of the issue, and we've outlined just a few potential causes above.

 For the majority of patients, there can be big improvements made in a relatively short space of time through incorporating balance-strengthening exercises and activities.

-Activities that are popular, and help improve balance safely for seniors are:
+Activities that are popular, and help improve balance safely are:

 Walking, cycling and even climbing the stairs strengthens lower body muscles.